zydou/arti/doc/iOS.md

 ## Tips and caveats

 You can find a sample project to build a very basic app using Arti [here](https://gitlab.torproject.org/trinity-1686a/arti-mobile-example/).
-It does not respect most good practices of app developement, but should otherwise be a good starting point.
+It does not respect most good practices of app development, but should otherwise be a good starting point.

 ## Generating C headers from Rust code
-Instead of writing C headers manually and hopping to not make misstakes, it's possible to generate them automatically by using cbindgen.
+Instead of writing C headers manually and hopping to not make mistakes, it's possible to generate them automatically by using cbindgen.
 First install it.
 ```sh
 $ cargo install cbindgen